camille500/real-time-web/README.md

 # Real time web

-This is the Real time chat application I've made for the Real time web course during the minor Web Development.
+This is the Real time Twitter application I've made for the Real time web course during the minor Web Development.
 The application uses socket.io and is a server-side node application.

 ## Live URL